adobe/guides-extension/docs/docs/intro.md

 ![Alt text](../static/img/jui-widget.png)
 ### Element
-  - Is a HTML/React Component.
+  - Is an HTML/React Component.
   - Does not have any model, its uses parent widget model.
 ### Event Handler
   - Next(eventOpts)